ZeekYin/MMLUja/README.md

 ## Procedure of Translation
-1. Let ChatGPT to translate the following prompt into Japanese:
+1. Let ChatGPT translate question and options into Japanesethe with following prompt :
 ```
-This is a question of [SUBJECT] .
+This is a question of [SUBJECT].
 Translate the question and options to JAPANESE with care about the terminology in the field of [SUBJECT].
 ```
 2. Let ChatGPT check both the translated version and the original text with the following prompt:
 ```